klaki892/WSPro/core/README.md

 The tests included in this module allow the engine to be tested via AI players and a Command Line interface.
 However this is *not meant for general use*.
 Please use an actual game player (i.e. [Web-Client](https://github.com/klaki892/WSPro/tree/master/web-client)) to play the game

+See the Proof of Concept command line game on the website

 ## Scripting

 The following is a [portion](https://github.com/klaki892/WSPro/blob/master/core/src/test/resources/lua/TestEncoreAbility.lua) of the lua script for creating the 3 cost encore auto ability found on all characters: